 To plan a virtual mixer:

-- Reach out to other team leaders to spread the word and gage interest.
+- Reach out to other team leaders to spread the word and check interest.

 - Poll interested parties to determine an optimal day and time.